WTTJ/dot_hackerpledge/README.md

 **Shouldn't inclusiveness and non-discrimination be part of the pledge?**

 Everyone (not just hackers!) should be treated without discrimination regarding gender, ethnic minority or beliefs.
-This pledge only tries to cover the hacker-specific points.
+This pledge only covers hacker-specific points.

+**Why don't you mention comfortable chairs?**

+Same reason.
+The health of a hacker is not more valuable than any other employee.

 How to contribute
 =================